-The project of vectorization of the surface wining sites, rising from the collection of volumes of The quarry inventories of the Czechoslovak Republic/Czechoslovak Socialist Republic, maps the stand of objects which were active in the first half of the 20th century mainly.
-Thus, its scope in time is deeper than other similar projects in the Czech Republic - such as Stones, sandpits and limestone quarries in the Czech Republic mapping the currently quarried raw materials sources used especially for renewal of cultural heritage (Koutník, 2015) or the equally specialized application Decorative Stones (Dudíková-Schulmannová and Skarková, 2010; Paleček et al., 2014).
-Historical sites of opencast mining of raw materials in a wider European space are mapped by the project Historic Quarries which covers - aside from several locations in the Czech Republic - mainly the territory of Slovakia, Poland, Hungary, Austria and Ukraine (Uhlir and Schaller, 2008-10; Uhlir et al., 2013).
-On-line available, in form of a database without map application, are the services Italithos (Giampaolo et al., 2000-13) and Stone Quarries Database (Russell, 2010), specialized mainly in raw materials mining in the era of the Roman Empire.
+The project of vectorization of the surface mining sites, rising from the collection of volumes of the Quarry Inventories of the Czechoslovak Republic/Czechoslovak Socialist Republic, maps the condition of objects which were active in the first half of the 20th century mainly.
+Thus, its scope in time is deeper than other similar projects in the Czech Republic - such as "Stones, Sandpits and Limestone quarries in the Czech Republic", mapping the currently quarried raw materials sources used especially for renewal of cultural heritage (Koutník, 2015), or the equally specialized application "Decorative Stones" (Dudíková Schulmannová and Skarková, 2010; Paleček et al., 2014).
+Historical sites of opencast mining of raw materials in a wider European space are mapped by the project "Historic Quarries", which covers - aside from several locations in the Czech Republic - mainly the territory of Slovakia, Poland, Hungary, Austria, and Ukraine (Uhlir and Schaller, 2008-2010; Uhlir et al., 2013).
+Available online, in form of a database without map application, are the services "Italithos" (Giampaolo et al., 2000-2013) and the "Stone Quarries Database" (Russell, 2010), specialized mainly in raw materials mining in the era of the Roman Empire.